adith-m-dharan/NoMaD/README.md

   Defines the length of the trajectory predictions made by the model.

 - **Maximum linear velocity of the robot (`v_max` in `controller.yaml`):**
-  Sets the maximum linear speed of the robot controlled by the PD controller.
+  Sets the maximum linear speed of the robot controlled by the controller.

 - **Maximum angular velocity of the robot (`w_max` in `controller.yaml`):**
-  Sets the maximum angular speed of the robot controlled by the PD controller.
+  Sets the maximum angular speed of the robot controlled by the controller.

 - **Controller waypoint timeout (`waypoint_timeout`):**
   Specifies the timeout period for the controller's waypoints.